 Nevertheless, several scenarios could a priori weaken the credibility of this methodology.
 First, selective migration out of Africa, or natural selection along the migratory paths, could have affected human traits and, therefore, conflict independently of the impact of migratory distance from Africa on the degree of diversity in human traits.
 However, while migratory distance from Africa has a significant negative association with the degree of diversity in human traits, it appears to be uncorrelated with the mean level of traits in a population, such as height, weight, and skin reflectance, conditional on distance from the equator (Ashraf and Galor, 2013a).
-Second, migratory distance from Africa could be correlated with distances from focal historical locations (e.g., technological frontiers) and could, therefore, capture the effect of these other distances on the process of development and the emergence of conflicts, rather than the effect of these migratory distances via population diversity.
-Nevertheless, conditional on migratory distance from East Africa, distances from historical technological frontiers in the years 1, 1000, and 1500 do not qualitatively alter the impact of predicted diversity on internal conflicts, further justifying the reliance on the "out of Africa" hypothesis and the serial founder effect for identifying the influence of population diversity on intrasocietal conflicts.
+Second, migratory distance from Africa could be correlated with distances from focal historical locations (e.g., technological frontiers) and could, therefore, capture the effect of these other distances on the process of development and the emergence of conflicts, rather than the effect of these migratory distances from historical technological frontiers in the years 1, 1000, and 1500 do not qualitatively alter the impact of predicted diversity on internal conflicts, further justifying the reliance on the "out of Africa" hypothesis and the serial founder effect for identifying the influence of population diversity on intrasocietal conflicts.

 Moreover, a threat to identification would emerge if the actual migratory paths from Africa would have been correlated with geographical characteristics that are directly conducive to conflict (e.g., soil quality, ruggedness, climatic conditions, and propensity to trade).
-This would have necessitated, however, that the conduciveness of these geographical characteristics to conflicts would be aligned along the main root of the migratory path out of Africa as well as along each of the main forks that emerge from this primary path.
-In particular, in several important forks of this
+This would have involved, however, that the conduciveness of these geographical characteristics to conflicts would be aligned along the main root of the migratory path out of Africa as well as along each of the main forks that emerge from this primary path.
+In particular, in several important forks of this migration process (e.g., the Fertile Crescent and the associated eastward migration into Asia and westward migration into Europe), geographical characteristics that are conducive to conflicts would have to diminish symmetrically along these divergent secondary migratory paths.
+Nevertheless, the analysis establishes that the results are qualitatively unaffected when it accounts for a wide range of potentially confounding geographical characteristics of ethnic homelands, spatial dependence, as

-1The contemporary worldwide distribution of genetic diversity across prehistorically indigenous ethnic groups overwhelmingly reflects a serial founder effect - i.e., a chain of ancient population bottlenecks - originating in East Africa.
-In particular, because the spatial diffusion of humans to the rest of the world occurred in a stepwise migration process beginning around 90,000-60,000 BP, where in each step, a subgroup of individuals left their parental colony to establish a new settlement farther away, carrying with them only a subset of the genetic diversity of their parental colony, the genetic diversity of a prehistorically indigenous ethnic group as observed today decreases with the distance along ancient human migratory paths from East Africa.
+&lt;sup>1The contemporary worldwide distribution of observed population diversity across indigenous ethnic groups overwhelmingly reflects a serial founder effect - i.e., a chain of ancient population bottlenecks - originating in East Africa.
+In particular, because the spatial diffusion of humans to the rest of the world occurred in a stepwise migration process beginning around 90,000-60,000 BP, where in each step, a subgroup of individuals left their parental colony to establish a new settlement farther away, carrying with them only a subset of the diversity of their parental colony, the population diversity of a prehistorically indigenous ethnic group as observed today decreases with the distance along ancient human migratory paths from East Africa.